in2code-de/lux/Documentation/Technical/Campaigns/Workflows.md

 If you choose more actions, all actions will be executed.

 Choose an action and click on the **+** button.
 Now a new action configuration was added.
 Depending on the action that you have chosen, it's possible to add values to the action itself.
-In this example, we choose the *Publish a message to a slack channel* action.
+In this example, we choose the *Notification: Sends an email* action.

+On the left there are specific settings for the chosen action.
+In this case you can configure a sender name and email, a receiver email (can also be the email of the lead), a subject and the bodytext for the mail.
+Of course you can use some variables in the bodytext.
-We can select if this action should be executed only once (default setting) or multiple times and we can add a text for publishing to a slack channel.
+On the right there are general options.
+You can select of this action should only be executed once per lead or more often.
+Some actions are supporting also a delayed execution where you can specify a day and a time.

 <img src="../../../Documentation/Images/documentation_workflow_edit_step3.png" width="800" />